International Advisory Board

 Paul Glewwe is a Professor in the Department of Applied Economics at the University of Minnesota and was previously Senior Economist in the Policy Research Department at the World Bank.
 His major research interests are in the areas of economic development, empirical microeconomics, applied econometrics, and the economics of education.
-Current research projects include a longitudinal, multi-level study of children’s welfare in rural China.
+Current research projects include the Gansu Survey of Children and Families, a longitudinal, multi-level study in rural China.

-Ingrid Srinath is a leading child rights advocate from India.
-From 2008 to 2012 she served as Secretary General of CIVICUS: World Alliance for Citizen Participation, an influential global network of civil society organisations.
-Prior to joining CIVICUS she was Chief Executive of India’s leading child rights advocacy organisation - Child Rights and You.
-During her time at CRY she led the organisation’s transformation from a charity-oriented, grant-making organisation to a rights-based advocacy organisation that facilitated the nation-wide movement for the right to education in India.
+Ingrid Srinath is Chief Executive of Hivos India Advisory Services.
+Previously she was Executive Director of Childline India.
+From 2008 to 2012 she served as Secretary General of CIVICUS, the global network of civil society organisations, and before that was Chief Executive of India’s leading child rights advocacy organisation, Child Rights and You.
 Ingrid serves on the board of the international NGO Accountability Charter, UNDP’s CSO Advisory Committee, and the World Economic Forum NGO Advisory Group, and represents civil society in diverse fora including the UN, the World Bank, the IMF as well as national and regional networks and events.
 She holds a BA from Elphinstone College, Mumbai and an MBA from the Indian Institute of Management, Kolkata.

 Nikki van der Gaag

 Nikki van der Gaag is an independent writer and consultant based in the UK who has held senior editorial and communications posts with Oxfam, the New Internationalist, and Panos.
 She specialises in writing about gender, refugees and poverty.
 She also carries out evaluations and other work on communications for development, including for DFID, the MenEngage Alliance, Plan International, the Single Parent Action Network, Trialog, and the Women’s Budget Group.
-Her books include the Plan International report Because I Am A Girl (2007, 2008, 2010, and 2011); Speaking Out: Case Studies on How Poor People Influence Decision-making (Oxfam/Practical Action 2009), and The No-Nonsense Guide to Women’s Rights (New Internationalist 2008).
+Her books include The State of the World's Fathers Report (2015) and Feminism and Men (2014), the Plan International report Because I Am A Girl (2007, 2008, 2010, and 2011) and The No-Nonsense Guide to Women’s Rights (2008).

 Jan Vandemoortele was Director of the Poverty Group at UNDP in New York from 2001-05, during which time he was the co-architect of the Millennium Development Goals.
-He has published widely on the MDGs.
-He served in various other capacities with the United Nations for over 30 years, both at headquarters and in the field – with UNICEF, UNDP, the International Labour Organization, and on loan to the World Bank.
+He served in various other capacities with the United Nations for over 30 years, both at headquarters and in the field – with UNICEF, UNDP, the International Labour Organization, and seconded to the World Bank.
 His last position was as UN Resident and Humanitarian Coordinator to Pakistan.
-He left the UN in late 2008 and is now an independent researcher, writer and lecturer.
+He is now an independent researcher, writer and lecturer, and is member of various advisory groups, including to the UN Secretary-General.
 He holds a PhD in Development Economics and is a regular speaker at international conferences and universities.
-He is member of various advisory groups, including to the UN Secretary-General and the Dutch State Secretary for development cooperation.

 Jo Boyden, Director, Young Lives (ex officio)